emoon/minifb/README.md

 | Target FPS | Yes | Yes | Yes | Yes | Yes** | Yes | Limited*** | Limited*** |
 | Hardware sync | OpenGL | Metal | OpenGL | - | Metal | - | Browser-driven | - |

+`*` X11 reports a monitor scale, but usually only the value read at startup.
+A global scale change while the program runs may not be visible until restart (it depends on the environment, especially under XWayland).

-`**` On iOS, this applies when using `mfb_wait_sync()`.
-If your app loop is driven by `CADisplayLink`, pacing is already tied to display refresh.
+`**` On iOS this applies when you call `mfb_wait_sync()`.
+If your loop runs on `CADisplayLink`, pacing already follows the display refresh.

-`***` Web/DOS currently store/report the target FPS value, but frame pacing is not controlled by it.

-`*` X11 monitor scale is available, but often behaves as an initial value only; runtime global-scale changes may not be reflected until restart (environment-dependent, especially under XWayland).

-For detailed caveats and behavior differences, see each platform section above (iOS, Android, Web, DOS).
+`***` Web and DOS store and report the target FPS, but do not use it to pace frames.

+For the details behind each entry, see the platform sections above.

+## Versioning

+MiniFB had no official release version for many years.
+This codebase adopts SemVer and takes **v0.9.0** as the baseline version.

+The build generates `minifb_version.h` at configure time and installs it with the public headers.
+It gives C and C++ code:

+- `MINIFB_VERSION_STRING` and the major/minor/patch macros
+- the packed `MINIFB_VERSION_NUMERIC` and its extraction helpers
+- Git metadata when available: `MINIFB_COMMIT_COUNT`, `MINIFB_COMMITS_SINCE_TAG`, `MINIFB_GIT_SHA`, `MINIFB_GIT_DIRTY`

+Building from a source archive without `.git` still works: the SHA becomes `unknown` and the counters stay at `0`.